merge-api/merge-hris-javascript/docs/EmployeePayrollRunsApi.md

   'endedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return employee payroll runs ended after this datetime.
   'endedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return employee payroll runs ended before this datetime.
   'expand': employee,payroll_run, // String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
+  'includeDeletedData': true, // Boolean | Whether to include data that was deleted in the third-party service.
   'includeRemoteData': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   'modifiedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.
   'modifiedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified before this datetime.